 Alternative funds (which are not venture capital funds) are subject to corporate income tax (CIT) at the general rate - currently set at 21% - but are exempt from municipal and state surcharges.
 Taxable income corresponds to the net profit assessed in accordance with their respective accounting standards.
 Passive income, such as investment income, rental income and capital gains (except when sourced in a tax haven) are disregarded for taxable profit assessment purposes.
-Costs incurred in connection with such income (including funding costs) are disregarded for profit assessment purposes.
-Non-deductible expenses under the CIT code and income and expenses respecting to management fees and other commissions earned by alternative funds are also disregarded for taxable profit assessment purposes.
-Also, income received is not subject to withholding tax, though autonomous tax rates established in the CIT Code will apply.
+In this respect, it should be taken into account that Instruction 107/2020-XXII issued by the Secretary of State for Tax Affairs, confirmed that real estate disposals should fall within the scope of capital gains.
+Costs incurred in connection with the referred passive income (including funding costs) are disregarded for profit assessment purposes.
+Non-deductible expenses under the CIT code and income and expenses relating to management fees and other commissions earned by alternative funds are also disregarded for taxable profit assessment purposes.
+Also, income received is not subject to withholding tax, though autonomous tax rates established in the CIT code will apply.

-Alternative funds that are exclusively investing in money market instruments and bank deposits will also be subject to stamp tax applicable over their global net asset value at a rate of 0.0025% (per quarter).
+Alternative funds that exclusively invest in money market instruments and bank deposits will also be subject to stamp tax applicable over their global net asset value at a rate of 0.0025% (per quarter).
 Other alternative funds will be subject to stamp tax which will be levied on their global net asset value at a rate of 0.0125% (per quarter).